A Primer on Silicone RTV

 TAP Silicone RTV's silicone elastormers have specific properties which provide users with many advantages;

-Easy to demould
+Easy to demold

 Fine reproduction detail